spyder-ide/spyder-docs/doc/common-illnesses.rst

 Plugin Problems
 ===============

-If the error mentions or involves a Spyder plug-in, such as ``spyder-unittest``, ``spyder-terminal``, or ``spyder-notebook`` the first approach should be to update Spyder and the plugin to their latest versions.
+If the error mentions or involves a Spyder plug-in, such as ``spyder-unittest``, ``spyder-terminal`` or ``spyder-notebook``, the first approach should be to update Spyder and the plugin to their latest versions.

-If this doesn't fix the problem, you should check if the plugin is compatible with your version of Spyder in the plugin's website or repository.
+If this doesn't fix the problem, you should check the plugin's website or repository to see if it is compatible with your version of Spyder.

 Finally, if compatibility doesn't seem to be the problem, please check those repositories to see if an issue was already opened, and report it there if not.